Reconcile with Existing Tanzu Cluster¶

 Add New Node to Target Cluster¶

-To add a well-prepared new node to the target cluster, update the config/cluster/tanzu_cluster.yml
+To add a well-prepared new node to the target cluster, update the config/cluster/tanzu_cluster.yml and add the node information in the Nodes section.

 Then, run the following command: